isuckatlinux/isuckatlinux.github.io/_posts/2022-02-03-get-reverse-shell-with-rce.md

 For the porpous of this post we are going to be using an Ubuntu FocalFossa machine from [osboxes.org ][osboxes]

+### Getting an interactive reverse shell with socat
+In this [post][socat] we cover how to get an interactive reverse shell with socat

 ## Concepts and notation
 In order to follow this post we have to make clear some concpets and notation.
 When we say $IP we mean the ip address of the attacker's machine.
 You can choose any port for $PORT, just remember have to be a number between 1 and 65,535.
 Also the port have to be free, no service have to be running.
 A common port used to reverse shell is 443